-The largest city in the Pacific Northwest, Seattle offers more than grunge music and coffee culture.
-In fact, Seattle is a city with an incredible arts scene, diverse culture, and an almost unbeatable food scene.
+As the largest city in the Pacific Northwest, Seattle offers more than grunge music and coffee culture.
+In fact, Seattle is a city with an incredible arts scene, diverse culture, and almost unbeatable foodie experiences.

 Here is our guide for where to stay in Seattle, Washington.

 - Seattle’s 5 Best Areas to Stay in

 - 1. Queen Anne – Where to Stay in Seattle for your First Visit